** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 'Liquid' IN TypeOfSample

-IS SET - Checks whether a value of a field is set.
-Returns true if the supplied operand contains at least a single value, false otherwise.
+IS SET - An operator that checks whether a value of a field is set.
+Returns true if the supplied operand contains at least a single value, otherwise false.

 Example: